morgan360/swimtcsp/docs/README.md

 # Swim TCSP
 This is the new site for Templeogue College Website.
+The site will deal with all bookings.